 In Florida, Landlord and Tenant matters are primarily governed by Florida Statutes Chapter 83.
 The statutory procedures in Chapter 83 should be read carefully and followed strictly.
 If not, your case might fail, be dismissed, or lead to a prolonged dispute or litigation.
-If the parties have a lease agreement, to the degree that its terms are enforceable, the parties’ rights may be governed by the particular terms of their agreement.
+If the parties have a lease agreement, to the extent that its terms are enforceable, the parties’ rights may be governed by the particular terms of their agreement.

 COMMON REASONS FOR LANDLORD AND TENANT DISPUTES